Skip to main content

 Notes

-Not currently performed in house; this test is referred to the Protein Reference Unit, Sheffield.
+Not currently performed in house; this test is performed by indirect immunofluorescence at the Protein Reference Unit (PRU), Sheffield.